opulencephp/docs/routing.md

 ```php
 $router->any("MyApp\\MyController@myMethod");
 ```

+<h4 id="dependency-resolvers">Dependency Resolvers</h4>
+Before we dive too deep, let's take a moment to talk about dependency resolvers.
+They're useful tools that allow our router to automatically instantiate controllers by scanning their constructors for dependencies.
+Unlike a [dependency injection container](dependency-injection), a resolver's sole purpose it to resolve dependencies.
+Binding implementations (like through [bootstrappers](bootstrappers)) is reserved for containers.
+That being said, it is extremely common for a resolver to use a container to help it resolve dependencies.

+Opulence provides an interface for dependency resolvers (`Opulence\Routing\Dispatchers\IDependencyResolver`).
+It defines one method: `resolve($interface)`.
+Opulence provides a resolver (`Opulence\Framework\Routing\Dispatchers\DependencyResolver`) that uses its container library.
+However, since the resolver interface is so simple to implement, you are free to use the dependency injection container library of your choice to power your resolver.

 <h2 id="route-variables">Route Variables</h2>
 Let's say you want to grab a specific user's profile page.
 You'll probably want to structure your URL like "/users/:userId/profile", where ":userId" is the Id of the user whose profile we want to view.
 Using a `Router`, the data matched in ":userId" will be mapped to a parameter in your controller's method named "$userId".